ATR Indicator: The Complete Guide to Average True Range for Traders

 If AAPL has a 14-day ATR of $3.50, that means Apple stock moves an average of $3.50 per day.
 If TSLA has an ATR of $12.00, Tesla is roughly 3.4x more volatile.

-Why ATR Matters for Traders
+Why ATR Matters More Than Ever

 1. ATR-Based Stop Losses